Singapore ONE Pass: The Gateway for Global Founders & Professionals

 • Proof of other incomes (if any)

-• For research/academia: list publications, patents, project outcomes, institutional letters
+• For research/academia, the required documents list includes publications, patents, project outcomes, and institutional letters

-• For business applicants: company incorporation, financials, contracts
+• For business applicants, required document certificates, company incorporation, financials, and contracts

-• Endorsement or recommendation letters (especially for non-salary route)
+• Endorsement or recommendation letters (especially for a non-salary route)

 Step 3: Choose Application Mode

-• Submit direct via MOM’s online portal, or
+• Submit directly via MOM’s online portal, or

 • Appoint a licensed immigration / employment agency to file on your behalf.